rezyandrean-plb/kwsg-backend-api/PRESS_ARTICLES_FORM_API.md

 The API validates the following required fields:
 - `title` - Must not be empty
-- `description` - Must not be empty
 - `image_url` - Must not be empty
 - `link` - Must not be empty
 - `date` - Must be a valid date
 - `year` - Must not be empty
 - `source` - Must not be empty

+Optional fields:
+- `description` - Can be empty or omitted
+- `slug` - Auto-generated if not provided
+- `article_content` - Can be empty or omitted

 ## Auto-Generated Fields